Intangible Assets Meaning

-- If the business has the patents and trademark.
+- Suppose the business has the patents and trademark.
 The company can license the patents to others who can produce products for them.

 - Amortization of the intangible assets: This allows spreading the expenses across the life span of the intangible.
 The collective amortization expense of several years reduces the business income during the year.
 Thus the business tax will also get reduced.
-Amortization of it is used for both accounting purpose and the tax purpose.
+Amortization of it is used for both accounting purposes and tax purposes.

-- It provides identity to the company.
-Even if the value of the intangible asset is valued less when compared to the tangible assets.
-Where if the brand name is stronger it helps in creating a new set of customers to the products.
-The value of the intangible asset is important for company growth and development.
+- It provides identity to the company even if the value of the intangibles is valued less when compared to the tangible assetsTangible AssetsTangible assets are assets with significant value and are available in physical form.
+It means any asset that can be touched and felt could be labeled a tangible one with a long-term valuation..
+Where if the brand name is stronger, it helps in creating a new set of customers to the products.
+The value of intangibles is important for company growth and development.

-- The exact value of the intangible assets cannot be derived easily.
+- The exact value of these assets cannot be derived easily.

-- Intangibles needs to be constantly monitored like a half year or yearly so that they can find an approximate value of those assets.
+- Intangibles need to be constantly monitored like a half year or yearly so that they can find an approximate value of those assets.